Welcome!

 October 2024.
 I will work as Consulting Editor for the American Journal of Sociology for the next two years.

 September 2024.
-I’m excited to work as co-PI on the five-year project “Social Cohesion in Action: How Collectivist and Interdependent Communities React to Adverse Events” (PI: Baldassarri), which is funded by the DOD Minerva Program.
+I was very excited to work as co-PI on the five-year project “Social Cohesion in Action: How Collectivist and Interdependent Communities React to Adverse Events” (PI: Baldassarri), funded by the DOD Minerva Program.
+But, it is now being canceled.

 August 2024.
 I had the honor of revising the 5th edition of a Korean textbook on social network analysis—the very book that sparked my own interest in the field.
 You can order the book here.